-Null hypothesis: The odds of improvement for the 5-day treatment group (Treatment Group 1) is the same as the odds of improvement for the 10-day treatment group (Treatment Group 2) with respect to clinical status assessed by a 7-point ordinal scale on Day 14.
+Null hypothesis: The odds of improvement for either the RDV 5-day treatment group (Treatment Group 1) or 10-day treatment group (Treatment Group 2) is the same as the odds of improvement for the SOC treatment group (Treatment Group 3) with respect to clinical status assessed by a 7-point ordinal scale on Day 11.

-Alternative hypothesis: The odds of improvement for the 5-day treatment group (Treatment Group 1) is different from the odds of improvement for the 10-day treatment group (Treatment Group 2) with respect to clinical status assessed by a 7-point ordinal scale on Day 14.
+Alternative hypothesis: The odds of improvement for the RDV 5-day treatment group (Treatment Group 1) or 10-day treatment group (Treatment Group 2) is different from the odds of improvement for SOC treatment group (Treatment Group 3) with respect to clinical status assessed by a 7-point ordinal scale on Day 11.